jvs/sourcer/README.md

 g = Grammar(r'''
     start = Expr

     # Define operatator precedence, from highest to lowest.
+Use "left" for
+    # left associative operators, and "right" for right associative operators.
     Expr = Int between {
         mixfix: '(' >> Expr << ')'
         prefix: '+', '-'